dalaing/behaviors-and-events/blog/drafts/behaviors.md

 This will create a `Behavior` that starts with the value `x`, and then changes its to the value the event `eX` every time that event occurs.
 This change will not be observable until the next logical clock tick _after_ the event `eX`.

-We always sample the values of behaviors using events, which let us know which logical clock tick to use to sample the behaviour.
+We always sample the values of behaviors using events, which give us the logical clock tick to use to sample the behaviour.

 This is commonly done with some infix operators:
 ```haskell